dukdukg00se/battleship/README.md

 - Add ship images and sounds.
 Several ship images and sound assets are saved but not currently used.
 In the future, add sound effects and use ship images for placement
 - Add further effects such as animations for a missed/hit shot
 - Add a two player mode
 - Improve AI play.
 At present, computer isn't able to compare ship length to number of empty squares.
 This gives the player an advantage.
-For example, this leads to situations where it will fire on a square without any adjacent open spots, making a ship there impossible.
+For example, this leads to situations where it will fire on a square without any adjacent open spots, making a ship there impossible
 - Code can always be improved

 ## Helpful Links